the-pod-shop/opnsense-helper/README.md

 - create, assign and enable lan / phy interfaces and all the other stuff that is ***Not enabled*** in the opnsense api
 - use the config_manager to apply all your configs in runtime at once
 - uses the opnsense backend via shh
+- configctl and pluginctl commands
+- around 80 opnsense scripts you can call
+- automatically configures your Vlan and Phy Interfaces after applying configuration

 ## install
 ## pip